CybersecurityRansomware Attack Disables 300 Hospitals: Cybersecurity Lessons

 - Test your recovery plan before you need it — cybersecurity fundamentals include building an incident response plan

-The Real Cost of the Attack — Beyond the Ransom
+What Was the Real Cost of the Attack Beyond the Ransom?

 $22 million was the demanded ransom.
 But the real cost is far greater.
 Initial reports estimate Ascension Health's total losses at over $120 million — including recovery costs, expected patient lawsuits, operational losses during 19 days of downtime, and infrastructure rebuilding costs.